Dreamfinity/minecraft-pinger/README.md

 - 📦 No external dependencies required
 - 🌐 Supports custom host and port configurations

+## Server healthcheck usage

+It can be easily used as server healthcheck - on success program prints server response and exit with 0 status.
+If error occured then program exit with `-1` (or `255`, depends on shell, OS, kernel - but mainly that it is non-zero) status

 ## Installation

 ### Download Pre-built Binaries (Recommended)